chainer/chainer/docs/source/tutorial/convnet.rst

-model defined above and register it through the constructor of its superclass or :meth:`~chainer.Chain.add_link`. :class:`~chainer.Chain` is actually inherited from :class:`~chainer.Link`, so that :class:`~chainer.Chain` itself can also be registedred as a trainable :class:`~chainer.Link` to another :class:`~chainer.Chain`.
+model defined above and register it through the constructor of its superclass or :meth:`~chainer.Chain.add_link`. :class:`~chainer.Chain` is actually inherited from :class:`~chainer.Link`, so that :class:`~chainer.Chain` itself can also be registered as a trainable :class:`~chainer.Link` to another :class:`~chainer.Chain`.
 Actually, :class:`~chainer.links.Classifier` class to wrap the model and add the loss computation to the model already exists.
 Actually, there is already a :class:`~chainer.links.Classifier` class that can